 Help & Support (icon) - opens the Help and Support Panel, where you can find answers to a few common questions about using the Editor.

 Log out (icon) - logs you out of the Editor after confirmation.

 Saving/Saved - all changes are saved automatically in the Editor.
-The Saving... and Saved status at the bottom left indicate this.
+The Saving... and Saved status at the bottom left show this.

 Changelog - this shows the number of unpublished changes next to the publish button at the bottom left.
-Clicking the changelog reveals a list of items and pages that have unpublished changes, along with which Collaborator made them.
+Clicking the changelog reveals a list of items and pages with unpublished changes, and you can see which Collaborator made them.